fastlane/docs/docs/actions/upload_to_testflight.md

   `uses_non_exempt_encryption` | Provide the 'Uses Non-Exempt Encryption' for export compliance.
 This is used if there is 'ITSAppUsesNonExemptEncryption' is not set in the Info.plist | `false`
-  `distribute_external` | Should the build be distributed to external testers? | `false` `notify_external_testers` | Should notify external testers? | `true` `first_name` | The tester's first name |
+  `distribute_external` | Should the build be distributed to external testers? | `false` `notify_external_testers` | Should notify external testers? | `true` `app_version` | The version number of the application build to distribute.
+If the version number is not specified, then the most recent build uploaded to TestFlight will be distributed.
+If specified, the most recent build for the version number will be distributed |
+  `build_number` | The build number of the application build to distribute.
+If the build number is not specified, the most recent build is distributed |
+  `first_name` | The tester's first name |
   `last_name` | The tester's last name |
   `email` | The tester's email |